-In reply to a question from Mulki Pasha (Hashemite Jordan Kingdom), the Chairman explained would contain no recommendations nor proposals but would simply summarize for the Commission's information the views that had been expressed.
+In reply to a question from Mulki Pasha (Hashemite Jordan Kingdom), the Chairman explained that the Committee's reports would contain no recommendations nor proposals, but would simply summarize for the Commission's information the views that had been expressed.
 The Committee would be entirely subordinate to the Commission and would take no decisions of its own.
 It would be, in effect, a technical political committee.